microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

 	> **Note:** The cards in each Dashboard should be created in the Dashboard like ‘Negative Card’ as you can see in orange.

-54. To create a new tile like the car above **click** on edit button on dashboard.
+54. To create a new tile like the card above **click** on edit button on dashboard.

 55. **Click** on add a tile button.